LudoGageac/hello-word/README.md

 # hello-word
 This is my first repository
-Ludo speaking the greek-frensh who struggles in order to gateaway from the daylife routine.
+I'm Ludo, the greek-frensh guy who struggles in order to gateaway from the daylife routine.